Vittv/testing-practice/README.md

 A simple project to practice writing unit tests with Jest.

-Our first introduction to TDD (Test-Driven development).
+Our first introduction to TDD (Test-Driven Development).

 ## Overview